0xProject/0x-protocol-specification/v3/upgrade-guide.md

 Makers often need to cancel orders.
 We’ve seen a number of Makers use `cancelOrdersUpTo` which can cancel an arbitrary number of orders by invalidating a salt value.
 Any orders with a salt value less than this are considered invalid.

-Those who use `cancelOrder` or `batchCancelOrders` may have experienced frustration as this function was not idempotent.
-If a previously cancelled order was included in a `batchCancelOrders`, then the operation would revert.
+Those who use cancelOrder or batchCancelOrders may have experienced frustration as this function was not idempotent.
+If a previously cancelled order was included in a batchCancelOrders, then the operation would revert.
 In v3 this behavior has changed and the operation is idempotent.
 A Maker is now able to include previously cancelled and expired orders in the `cancelOrder` and `batchCancelOrders` operations.

 ### Standard Relayer API

 0x Released a specification for a Standard Relayer API (SRA).
 The primary purpose of this was to enable Relayers to share orders with other Relayers, and allow other participants in the ecosystem to discover orders programatically.
-With the release of 0x Mesh ([Mesh And Networked Liquidity](https://0xproject.quip.com/aCwDAvsHFngV#BLeACAwckJu)), this has replaced the need for Relayers to share orders with other Relayers as now all orders can be shared in a decentralized peer-to-peer network.
-In the interim we have updated the SRA to support v3 with the new [Order Format](https://0xproject.quip.com/aCwDAvsHFngV#BLeACAHEnTc).
+With the release of 0x Mesh ([Mesh And Networked Liquidity](#mesh-and-networked-liquidity)), this has replaced the need for Relayers to share orders with other Relayers as now all orders can be shared in a decentralized peer-to-peer network.
+In the interim we have updated the SRA to support v3 with the new [Order Format](#order-format).
 User facing tools such as AssetSwapper and 0x Instant will still rely on the SRA to discover orders.

 The final spec for SRA v3 is [complete](https://github.com/0xProject/standard-relayer-api#sra-v3).